pgEdge/cli/README.md

-repset-remove-table Remove table from replication set sub-create          Create a subscription sub-drop            Remove subscription sub-add-respset     Add replication set to a subscription sub-show-status     Display the status of the subcription sub-show-table      Display subscription table(s) sub-wait-for-sync   Pause until subscription is synched
+repset-remove-table Remove table from replication set sub-create          Create a subscription sub-drop            Remove subscription sub-add-repset     Add replication set to a subscription sub-show-status     Display the status of the subcription sub-show-table      Display subscription table(s) sub-wait-for-sync   Pause until subscription is synched